Jeriel Dorsett: Reading

 On 21 October 2019, Dorsett signed his first professional contract with Reading.
 Dorsett made his professional debut with Reading in the 1–0 FA Cup loss to Luton Town on 9 January 2021.

 Loan Spells

 On 20 August 2021, Dorsett joined Rochdale on a season long loan.
 During his time with Rochdale, Dorsett won the club's Young Player of the Season award.

 Following a successful season, he then moved to Kilmarnock in August 2022 on a season-long loan.
 On 4 March 2023, Dorsett scored his first senior goal, the consolation in a 3-1 defeat to Rangers at Ibrox Stadium.
 This was Dorsett's only goal for the club.

 Return to Reading

 On 11 July 2023, Dorsett signed a new one-year contract with the club, until the summer of 2024.

 On 8 May 2024, Reading activated a one-year extension to Dorsett's contract, keeping him at the club until the summer of 2025.
 On 1 July 2025, Reading announced that Dorsett had signed another one-year contract with the club.
+On 5 May 2026, Reading announced that they had activated a one-year contract extension in Dorestt's contract, keeping him at the club until the summer of 2027.